Make Timer & Wireless Remotes Work On Lite F/X Fog Machines

 - Neutral: Connects to the “Neutral” wire of the power plug

 - Output: Hooks to the fog machine’s pump.
-Connect this pin to the Neutral pin to make the fogger operate.
+Connect this pin to the Line pin to make the fogger operate.

 Here’s an example of this mod performed on a fog timer remote that is readily available: